my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

-**Reverse Bay Parking**: park from a still position; always <span style='color:chartreuse'>reverse to the left</span> (b/c left is close to your reference point—1/4 of the handbrake); the pic below just shows the relative position of you target  bay and your starting point, but it is a reverse to the right.
+**Reverse Bay Parking**: park from a still position; always <span style='color:#32CD32'>reverse to the left</span> (b/c left is close to your reference point—1/4 of the handbrake); the pic below just shows the relative position of you target  bay and your starting point, but it is a reverse to the right.

 <img src="{{ site.baseurl}}/images/image-20230103222813110.png" alt="image-20230103222813110" style="zoom:50%;" />

--   Starting from the <span style='color:chartreuse'>center-left side</span> of the road, which will give you plenty of room to reverse and adjust if necessary;
+-   Starting from the <span style='color:#32CD32'>center-left side</span> of the road, which will give you plenty of room to reverse and adjust if necessary;

 -   Reverse gear and start with observation;

--   Reference point: <span style='color:chartreuse'>1 quarter of hand brake</span>; after finding your reference point, you stop, and very slowly start moving for 1cm, <span style='color:chartreuse'>fully lock to your left</span>.
+-   Reference point: <span style='color:#32CD32'>1 quarter of hand brake</span>; after finding your reference point, you stop, and very slowly start moving for 1cm, <span style='color:#32CD32'>fully lock to your left</span>.
 While you are on move, watch behind, left and right blind point;

     -   you will end up 3 bays behind you.